loopbackio/loopback-next/docs/site/Model.md

 `RepositoryMixin` applied.
 " %}

-## Model Discovery
+### Model Discovery

-LoopBack can automatically create model definitions by discovering the schema of your database.
+Instead of creating models from scratch, LoopBack can automatically generate model definitions by discovering the schema of your database.
 See [Discovering models](Discovering-models.md) for more details and a list of connectors supporting model discovery.

-## Using the Juggler Bridge
+## Model Metadata

-To define a model for use with the juggler bridge, extend your classes from `Entity` and decorate them with the `@model` and `@property` decorators.
+As we mentioned before, LB4 uses `@model` and `@property` to collect metadata from a model class.
+To enable such decorators from module `@loopback/repository`, you will need to extend your classes from `Entity` and decorate them with the `@model` and `@property` decorators:

 ```ts
 import {model, property, Entity} from '@loopback/repository';